jrief/django-angular/docs/remote-method-invocation.rst

 	      }
 	      return out_data

-In this View, methods decorated with ``@allow_remote_invocation`` can now be invoked remotely, for instance in an AngularJS controller.
-To handle this in an ubiquitous manner, *Django-Angular* implements two special template_tag, which exports all the methods allowed for remote invocation to an AngularJS Provider.
+In this Django View, methods decorated with ``@allow_remote_invocation`` can now be invoked remotely, for instance in an AngularJS controller.
+To handle this in an ubiquitous manner, *Django-Angular* implements two special template_tag, which exports *all* methods allowed for remote invocation to an AngularJS Provider.

 Template Tag ``djng_all_rmi``
 -----------------------------